cncoulter/podcasts.camcoulter.com/src/about.md

 * Blog posts are kept in the `src/posts` folder.
 * Author bios and information are kept in the `src/people` folder.

-Dozen includes an Atom feed for the blog, a human readable site map, and an XML sitemap.
-The Atom feed and XML sitemap are templated using Nunjucks and you can adjust those to your liking.
+Dozen includes an Atom feed for the blog, a human readable site map, and an XML site map.
+The Atom feed and XML site map are templated using Nunjucks and you can adjust those to your liking.

 ## How to spin off another site

 [Fork Dozen on GitHub](https://github.com/cncoulter/dozen) and get hacking!
 You will probably want to start by:

-1. Updating `ReadMe.md`, `package.json`, `LICENSE.txt`, and `src/_data/meta.json`.
+1. Updating `ReadMe.md`, `package.json`, and `src/_data/meta.json`.
 2. Reviewing and possibly editing `.eleventy.js`.
 3. Updating `src/index.html`, `src/about.md`, `src/posts`, `src/people/`, and `src/about-this-site.md` with your content.
 4. Updating your favicon (see `src/_includes/partials/head.njk`).

-If you use Dozen to spin off another site or just find Dozen helpful as a receipe for how to do things in Eleventy, please let me know!
+If you use Dozen to spin off another site or just find Dozen helpful as a recipe for how to do things in Eleventy, please let me know!